greenwolf89/animalsounds/README.md

 # animalsounds
 Interactive animal alphabet through which each animal's sounds are triggered by pressing their corresponding key.

-Create root dir for folder titled "Animal Sounds" Create dir called sounds, move all .wav files to /sounds.
+1. Create root dir for all files titled "Animal Sounds"
+2. Create dir called sounds, move all .wav files to /sounds.
+3. Enjoy!